Albert Clément

-Albert Clément (7 July 1883 – 17 May 1907, Dieppe, Seine-Maritime) was a French motor racing driver.
+Henri Albert Clément (7 July 1883 – 17 May 1907, Dieppe, Seine-Maritime) was a French motor racing driver.
 In 1904 he won the II Ardennes Cup race and finished third in the III Ardennes Cup race at Bastogne.
 He also finished second in the Vanderbilt Cup on Long Island.
 In 1906 he finished third in the inaugural French Grand Prix and 4th in the Vanderbilt Cup.
 All his driving was in the Clément-Bayard factory team that was owned by his father Adolphe Clément-Bayard.

 Albert Clément died during practice for the 1907 French Grand Prix at Dieppe whereupon his father lost interest in motor racing.
 The Clément-Bayard team was withdrawn at the end of 1908.

 Family life

 Albert was the eldest of Adolphe Clément and Céleste Angèle Roguet's four children, Albert, Angèle, Jeanne and Maurice.
 Angèle (1880–1972) was widowed from Albert Dumont, a director at the family's factory, then remarried Numa Joseph Edouard "Petit" Sasias with whom she had one son.
 Jeanne divorced Fernand Charron, racing driver and manager of the plant at Levallois-Perret.
 Maurice married Renée Hammond and had three children Andrée, Jacqueline and Albert (who was nicknamed "Billy" to avoid confusion and memories of his uncle Albert).

 In the year after Albert's death his father changed the family name to Clément-Bayard to emulate the Clément-Bayard automobile brand.
 It honoured the Chevalier Pierre Terrail, seigneur de Bayard who saved the town of Mézières from an Imperial army during the Siege of Mézières in 1521.